Rampalamp/croziercreative-next-ts/README.md

 ## ToDO

-1. Sort out the SVGs not rendering
-2. Add display:none when necessary depending which theme is activated
+1. Sun SVG in dark theme is not getting a hover background effect for some reason.
-3. Finish up Header.tsx adding in Svgs for a LinkedIn/Github Icon, and eventually a resume download?
+2. Finish up Header.tsx

 ## Added